dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 The `weatherapi` service endpoint resolves to a Swagger UI page that documents the HTTP API.
 This service is consumed by each client app to display the weather forecast data.

+In the same terminal session that you used to run the app, press <kbd>Ctrl</kbd> + <kbd>C</kbd> to stop the app.

 ## Explore the app host

+To help understand how each client app resource is orchestrated, look to the app host project.
 The app host code declares the client app resources using the `AddNpmApp` API.

 :::code source="~/aspire-samples/samples/AspireWithJavaScript/AspireJavaScript.AppHost/Program.cs":::